magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 As the plots reveal, neither metric was effective:

 1. Baseline BERTScore (Left Plot): This metric showed almost no correlation with human judgment (Spearman's ρ of 0.14), proving it was blind to critical failures.

 2. NER Composite Metric (Right Plot): Our more advanced attempt was still unsuccessful, showing an even lower correlation (Spearman's ρ of ~0.12).
 While NER-based entity overlap is a good idea, it can be too strict.
 It often fails to match entities that are semantically similar but textually different (e.g., "heart failure" vs. "cardiac arrest"), ultimately adding noise instead of a clear signal for completeness.

-This experiment was a crucial step.
-I now had definitive proof that a simple, off-the-shelf metric wasn't good enough, and even a more domain-specific composite metric using brittle heuristics like NER was insufficient.
-This failure motivated the need for a truly semantic approach.
+That said, I now had a definitive proof that a simple, off-the-shelf metric wasn't good enough, and even a more domain-specific composite metric using brittle heuristics like NER was insufficient.
+This failure motivated the need iterate on the metric.

 ## Step 5: Engineering a Superior Metric with LLM-as-a-Judge